Indicator: Bathing water quality

 Methodology

 Water samples have to be taken in all European bathing waters before and during the bathing season according to a strict monitoring calendar.
 The samples are analysed for the faecal bacteria Escherichia coli (E. coli) and for the clade group intestinal enterococci.
 Specified concentrations have to be met for the different criteria, which are set out in Annex I of the Bathing Water Directive.
-A detailed description of the methodology can be found in the Bathing Water Directive and in the report on the state of bathing water quality published by the European Environment Agency (EEA 2023).
+A detailed description of the methodology can be found in the Bathing Water Directive and in the report on the state of bathing water quality published by the European Environment Agency.

 More detailed information: 'Qualität von Badegewässern' (in German only).